neurophysik/jitcode/docs/index.rst

 *	The `zvode` integrator and complex arithmetics in general, as they are not easy implementable in C.

-*	Using control parameters with the integrators from Solve IVP.

 .. _reference:

 References